ibm-cloud-docs/hp-virtual-servers/byoi.md

   ```
   {: pre}

-  The signature is done with the private key you generated earlier and the file is encrypted using the public key you just imported.
+  The signature is done with the private key you generated earlier and the file is encrypted by using the public key that you imported.

-## Provisioning a Hyper Protect Virtual Server using your OCI Image
+## Using your OCI Image to provision a Hyper Protect Virtual Server
 {: #byoi_provision}
-You must use the [CLI](https://cloud.ibm.com/docs/hpvs-cli-plugin) `ibmcloud hpvs instance-create` command to provision a Hyper Protect Virtual Server using your own OCI image, as described [here](https://test.cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-provision#provision-cli).
+You must use the [CLI](https://cloud.ibm.com/docs/hpvs-cli-plugin) `ibmcloud hpvs instance-create` command to use your own OCI Image to provision a Hyper Protect Virtual Server, as described [here](https://test.cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-provision#provision-cli).

 ### Example
 {: #byoi_example}